 Every commission is discussed with the customer before the engraver sets about his work.
 This will transform an elegantly functional gun or rifle into a very special, uniquely personal finished piece, one which will be a pleasure to hold, behold and take afield for generations to come.

 Many Westley Richards guns and rifles made in 1900 are still in regular use.
-By adhering to the traditions that make their products world class, I expect those leaving the factory today will be approaching their prime when the customer’s grandchildren are ready to take them hunting.
+By adhering to the traditions that make their products world class, We expect those leaving the factory today will be approaching their prime when the customer’s grandchildren are ready to take them hunting.

 There is no short-cut to quality.
 Each Westley Richards gun or rifle requires between 450 and 600 man-hours to deliver.
 To develop the skills to be one of those men takes years.
 The accumulation of talent, experience and care that goes into building a best gun here is, perhaps, unlike that required to create any other modern product.
 Perhaps only a hand-built racing car comes close to the art of gun-making in the way the passions and skills the team put into construction become tangible in the performance of the machinery in motion.
 It is a special place and these are special products.